Home Blog 6 of our Favourite Experiences to have in Arctic Europe

 To visit Arctic Europe is to stand on the edge of a towering cliff at the northernmost point on mainland Europe.
 It’s about sleeping on a bed of ice or navigating frozen lakes with reigns between your fingers.
 Here are 6 of our favourite one-and-only Arctic experiences you can have in this unique place…

-Up in the northern reaches of Finnish Lapland, the Nellim Wilderness Hotel has a handful of glass-domed cabins where guests can watch the Northern Lights—visible almost 200 nights a year—while sheltered from the -22°F winds outside.
+Up in the northern reaches of Finnish Lapland, Inari Wilderness Hotel has a handful of glass-domed cabins where guests can watch the northern lights – visible almost 200 nights a year – while sheltered from the -22°F winds outside.
 Feast on traditional Lappish cuisine like reindeer meat and smoked fish at the on-site restaurant, then retire to your igloo-like room, with decor inspired by indigenous Sami culture.
-Whilst there’s no guarantee you’ll see the aurora, but with the Murmansk border just eight miles away, you can almost see Russia.
+Whilst there’s no guarantee you’ll see the aurora, the anticipation is itself a thrill and you’ll be assured a comfortable and cosy night sleep.

 3. Watch out for the northern lights at wilderness Camp Nikka